An easy homemade pizza dough recipe that answers all the questions like making, shaping and freezing pizza dough.

 - Cut the dough into 2 equal pieces**

 - On a floured board, using either a rolling pin or your hands, press the dough into a circle, rotating the disk as you work your way from the middle out.
 When it's about 6-8" in diameter, pick up the dough and rest it on your knuckles and slowly stretch the dough working your way in a circle.
-Watch this video for an easy tutorial.
+Here is an easy tutorial on how to stretch pizza dough.

 - Once the pizza is in your desired shape, place on a cornmeal dusted pizza peel and top with your favorite sauce recipe and toppings